-Grated cheese is a great way to add calcium to the diet and most cats love it.
+Grated cheese is a great way to add calcium to the diet, to encourage a cat who has lost his or her appetite to eat.
 You can either give it a small amount on its own or try sprinkling it over their food.
 Cottage cheese is another type of cheese that’s safe for your cat to eat.

 Plain yoghurt, not the fruity stuff which contains too much sugar.
-Some cats love it, some cats hate it.
+Some cats love it, but not all.

 Cooked chicken or turkey

 This is a great option for a cat who is sick or recovering from a sickness.
-It is tasty enough to encourage him to eat, but bland enough to not cause an upset tummy.
+It is tasty enough to encourage a cat to eat but bland enough to not cause an upset tummy.
 Most cats love small pieces of cooked chicken.

-Cats love fish, especially tinned fish.
-It’s a good way to get food into him if he’s lost his appetite as it is strong smelling.
-However, be extremely careful feeding your cat fish.
-Cats can become “tuna junkies”.
-They can also develop a condition known as yellow fat disease, which is caused by feeding too much fish, which is deficient in vitamin E.
+Most cats love tinned fish, and it is an excellent way to encourage a cat who has lost his or her appetite to eat.
+However, be extremely careful feeding your cat fish as cats can become tuna junkies.
+They can also develop yellow fat disease, which is caused by feeding too much fish that is deficient in vitamin E.

 Cooked or raw.
-I know the topic of raw food is somewhat controversial and it is entirely up to you if you decide to give your cat raw meat.
+I know the topic of raw food is somewhat controversial, and it is entirely up to you if you decide to feed raw meat.
 If you do, make sure it is human grade raw meat, and it is fresh.
-Don’t use your cat as a waste disposal unit.
-If the meat is too old for you to eat, then it shouldn’t be given to your cat.

 I like to give our cat chunks of round steak (I buy a bit extra when I’m cooking a casserole), it gives him something to gnaw on and is good for the teeth and jaw.
 Cut it up into 2cm cubes.